 The healthcare industry is experiencing frustration and worry among its stakeholders.
-Regulatory mandates for hospitals, physician practices and other entities are causing challenges to the system, as these mandates are linked to reimbursement for said stakeholders.
-The targets of regulations include, but are not limited to, quality of care, the patient experience, safety issues, care coordination, communication, discharge planning, unnecessary admissions, and end of life support.
+Regulatory mandates for hospitals, physician practices, and other entities are causing challenges to the system, as these mandates are linked to reimbursement for said stakeholders.
+The targets of regulations include but are not limited to, quality of care, the patient experience, safety issues, care coordination, communication, discharge planning, unnecessary admissions, and end-of-life support.

-Federal and state governments, commercial insurance companies, accreditation bodies, and quality improvement organizations have set standards that healthcare providers need to meet in order to receive monetary incentives and favorable public ratings that can allow them to increase their profiles and images to consumers and buyers of healthcare services.
+Federal and state governments, commercial insurance companies, accreditation bodies, and quality improvement organizations have set standards that healthcare providers need to meet to receive monetary incentives and favorable public ratings that can allow them to increase their profiles and images to consumers and buyers of healthcare services.
 When they fall short, penalties occur.
-As a result, health care leaders are working furiously to educate and empower their teams to be conscious of both how their departments are run and how outcomes are achieved.
+As a result, healthcare leaders are working furiously to educate and empower their teams to be conscious of both how their departments are run and how outcomes are achieved.

-Organizations that are showing positive outcomes have two things in common–first, they recognize the need to keep the patient and caregiver at the center of the healthcare team.
+Organizations showing positive outcomes have two things in common–first, they recognize the need to keep the patient and caregiver at the center of the healthcare team.
 Second, they understand the importance of self-reflection and evaluation.
 They are taking the time to assess their core purpose and make sure their strategies and organizational culture sync up with their mission.

-Please share your thoughts and your insights on how you see our healthcare system functioning.
+Please share your thoughts and insights on how you see our healthcare system functioning.
 Are you happy with it?
 Is it worth the dollars being spent?
 If not, what are you doing to address shortfalls?

 Have a good week!